chareth/GoogleBillingDashboard/web/billing-app/README.md

 **URLs**  :
    **/** -- Landing page
+   **/billing** -- Billing Cost per cost center **/loadData?hour=0-23&min=0-59** -- Change the scheduler time with the hour and min specified in the url.If nothing is specified then it is set to default value at 5.30
-   **/billing** -- Billing Cost per cost center **/billing/cost_center/#?span=year&span_view=2015&&view_by=month&cost_center=all&project=all&resource=all** -- Overall cost for all cost centers.
+   **/billing/cost_center/#?span=year&span_view=2015&&view_by=month&cost_center=all&project=all&resource=all** -- Overall cost for all cost centers.
    By changing the parameters in the url you can get the corresponding data.
    There is a login button that will control who can add project into info into the 'Project' table.